AnonWalletNet/anonwallet-micro-php/README.md

 ```
 $currency = 'BTC'; //If currency parameter is not specified, default currency is BTC
 $amount = '0.01'; // Numeric double amount to be send from your account
-$address = '1Btcdemowithdrawaladdress'; //The receiver address
+$address = '1Btcdemowithdrawaladdress'; //The receiver linked address from AnonWallet system

 $send = $obj->send($currency, $amount, $address);
 ```